mspnp/cloud-design-patterns/docs/valet-key.md

 # Valet Key

-Use a token or key that provides clients with restricted direct access to a specific resource or service to offload data transfer operations from the application code. <<RBC: I wanted to tighten this up a bit, but I couldn't decide if words like "direct" or "specific" were technically necessary.
-If they're not, consider removing them.>> This is particularly useful in applications that use cloud-hosted storage systems or queues, and can minimize cost and maximize scalability and performance.
+Use a token that provides clients with restricted direct access to a specific resource, in order to offload data transfer from the application.
+This is particularly useful in applications that use cloud-hosted storage systems or queues, and can minimize cost and maximize scalability and performance.

 ## Context and problem